dentremor/Software-Defined-Infrastrucure/doku.md

 ##### How do LDAP filters work?

-There are several filters in LDAP, with these filters its possible to add criteria to an object search.
+There are several filters in LDAP with which it is possible to add criteria to an object search.
-(Föckeler, -)
+(Föckeler)

 ##### What is the meaning of the term scope?